thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 oblivious requests made via an oblivious relay.

-If a client receives a redirect when fetching the key configuration from the well-known gateway resource, it MUST NOT communicate the the redirected gateway URI to the oblivious relay as the location of the gateway to use.
+If a client receives a redirect when fetching the key configuration from the well-known gateway resource, it MUST NOT communicate the redirected gateway URI to the oblivious relay as the location of the gateway to use.
 Doing so would allow the oblivious gateway to target clients by encoding unique or client-identifying values in the redirected URI.
 Instead,